Paris attacks seen causing short-term global markets drop

 With many Parisian restaurants and shops shut on Saturday and Sunday, some local analysts expected any French equity reaction to be more visible than after January's attacks against the Charlie Hebdo satirical magazine and a Kosher supermarket.

-"Stocks that are angled towards consumer goods or tourism, notably the luxury industry with the Christmas season, could be affected," said IG France analyst Alexandre Baradez.
+"Stocks that are angled toward consumer goods or tourism, notably the luxury industry with the Christmas season, could be affected," said IG France analyst Alexandre Baradez.

 "The January (attacks) were different, they were more targeted.
 Here they were aiming at an entire population," he added.
 "There may also be a purely psychological effect that pushes investors to stay on the sidelines until more clarity emerges."